ML Systems

 Common patterns include:

-- canary release: send a small amount of traffic to the challenger, then ramp up if safe
+• canary release: send a small amount of traffic to the challenger, then ramp up the traffic if satisfactory.
+This is practical for controlled rollout.

 Tools are there to preserve consistency